nextuav/nextuav-docs/docs/launchpad/getting-started/install.md

 ![Google Play Store](img/install-play-store.jpg)

-Open the Google Play Store and type "umt launchpad" in the search bar.
+Open the Google Play Store and type **umt launchpad** in the search bar.
 UMT LaunchPad should come up as the first result.

 ## Installing the application